Inaros II: Battle of Papremis (460 BC)

 Libyan soldier, circa 470 BC.
 Xerxes I tomb relief.

 Diodorus tells us that once the Athenians had arrived, they and the Egyptians accepted battle from the Persians.
 The rebel army confronted the Persian army of around 400,000 infantry and eighty ships led by the brother of Artaxerxes, the satrap Achaemenes.
 At first the Persians' superior numbers gave them the advantage, but eventually the Athenians broke through the Persian line, whereupon the Persian army was routed and fled.
 However, a portion of the Persian army found refuge in the citadel of Memphis (called the 'White Castle') and could not be dislodged.
 Thucydides's rather compressed version of these events is: "and making themselves masters of the river and two-thirds of Memphis, addressed themselves to the attack of the remaining third, which is called White Castle".
 The satrap Achaemenes, together with 100,000 of his 400,000 men was defeated and killed at Papremis and the Persians retreated to Memphis.
 The commanders of the Athenian fleet, Charitimides and Cimon fought a naval battle with the Persians, in which forty Greek ships engaged fifty Persians ships, of which twenty of the Persian ships were captured with their crews, and the remaining thirty sunk.
-To show that their victory was complete, the rebels sent the dead body of satrap Achaemenes to the Persian king.
+To show that their victory was complete, the rebels sent the dead body of satrap Achaemenes to the Persian king Artaxerxes I as an admonition.